rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 With ECDSA, you can have two different valid signatures generated with the same secret.
 This complementary signature can be computed without knowing  the private key used to produce the first signature.

-If the smart contract implements correctly the signature verification, e.g with OpenZeppelin, this second signature should be rejected.
+If the smart contract implements correctly the signature verification, e.g. with OpenZeppelin, this second signature should be rejected.

 But if it is not the case, you can perform cool math on a valid signature to compute a second valid signature.
 To retrieve this first signature, an attacker can get it from transactions or smart contract storage.